thunderbiscuit/android-bdk-development-testapp/README.md

 3. The bitcoindevkit library (for task 2)

 ### Android Studio
 The easiest way to install/uninstall Android Studio is through JetBrains' [Toolbox app](https://www.jetbrains.com/toolbox-app/), but any way you get a working Android Studio on your computer is fine.
-Install Android Studio `4.2.2` (latest stable release).
+You can find the download link to install Android Studio `4.2.2` (latest stable release) [here](https://developer.android.com/studio).

 ### Phone with USB debugging activated
 Running your apps on a phone is more fun than using the emulators.
 Installing apps from Android Studio directly on your phone requires that you (a) have you phone connected to your computer via USB cable, and (b) that you have _USB debugging_ activated.
 The specifics of how to do this is phone and vendor dependent, so you'll have to figure out how to turn that on for your own phone.
 It usually consists of turning on _Developer Options_ via something like `Settings -> System -> About Phone -> Software Info -> Build Number` and pressing the `Build number` 7 times.
 From there you'll find a new section at `Settings -> System -> Developer options`, and there you'll be able to toggle on `USB debugging`.
 [See this link for more info](https://developer.android.com/studio/run/device).
 Because all setups are different, expect having to do a bit of googling for this to work.